Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: Replication of a Landmark Study Finds no

-The direct task sensitivity was $d' = 0.26$~($SD = 0.27$), $t(23) = 4.81$, $p < .001$, corresponding to an accuracy in prime identification of $M=54.87$\%-correct ($SD = 4.9$, $t(23) = 4.82$, $p < .001$).
-This is exactly in the range of sensitivities \citeA{Dehaene_etal_98} found in their direct tasks ($d' = 0.3$ in the first and $d'=0.2$ in the second direct task).
+The direct task sensitivity was $d' = 0.26$~($SD = 0.27$), $t(23) = 4.68$, $p < .001$, corresponding to an accuracy in prime identification of $M=54.87$\%-correct ($SD = 4.9$, $t(23) = 4.82$, $p < .001$).
+This is exactly in the range of sensitivities reported in the original study's direct tasks ($d' = 0.3$ in the first and $d'=0.2$ in the second direct task).
 For a graphical depiction of these results, compare the bars corresponding to the direct tasks in Figures~\ref{fig:replicationComparison}a and~\ref{fig:replicationComparison}b.

-Note, however, that our direct task sensitivity is significantly above zero, while this was not the case in the original study ($p>.05$).
+Note that, in contrast to the original study, our direct task sensitivity is significantly above zero.
 This is so, because we sampled much more participants and trials than in the original study.
 Therefore, we had much higher statistical power.
 To simulate the lower power of the original study, we discarded data from participants and trials to match the same number of observations as in the original study: We kept only the first $N=7$ participants and the first 112 trials of each participant.
-This leads to a non-significant result, $d' = 0.31$ ($SD=0.39$), $t(6) = 2.06$, $p = 0.086$, as was the case in the original study.
-Therefore, it is plausible that it was the low statistical power in the original study (and not the sensitivity being exactly at zero) that was the reason for the non--significant result in the direct task of the original study.
-This interpretation is also corroborated by the fact that we measured numerically essentially the same sensitivity in this task as the original study.
+This leads to a non-significant result, $d' = 0.31$ ($SD=0.39$), $t(6) = 2.06$, $p = 0.085$, as was the case in the original study.
+Therefore, it is plausible that it was the low statistical power in the original study (and not the sensitivity being exactly at zero) that was the reason for the nonsignificant result in the direct task of the original study.

 In the indirect task, the congruent condition yielded faster RTs ($M = 445$~ms, $SD = 42$) than the incongruent condition ($M = 457$~ms, $SD = 37$), resulting in a clear and highly significant congruency effect of $M=12$~ms ($SD = 11.8$), $t(23) = 4.95$, $p < .001$.
-The correlation of mean RTs in congruent and incongruent conditions across participants was $r=.96$, $95$\%~CI~$[.91,.98]$.
 That is, we found a highly significant congruency effect on RTs, as did the original study.

-There is one potential caveat here, though.
-Our congruency effect was lower than that in the original study ($12$~ms vs. $24$~ms, respectively).
-We will discuss this when we describe the reanalysis of the published data of \citeA{Dehaene_etal_98}.